The Six Sins of Wikipedia

 The Wikipedia is a veritable battlefield: many topics and personages are blacklisted and activist editors delete within minutes any mention of them.
 Another example: the Birther movement in the USA (people who challenge Barack Obama's eligibility to become President based on his alleged birth place in Kenya).
 Though a fringe group, it is sufficiently prominent to have warranted repeated references in White House press conferences.
 Only the Wikipedia keeps ignoring it and deleting references to it in the Barack Obama article.

-Wikipedia.
-Procedural matters are decided by a cabal headed by Jimmy Wales,
+culture of the Wikipedia.
+Procedural matters are decided by a cabal headed by

-whose grandiose cosmic-messianic vision of the Wikipedia shapes it.
-Wales
+Jimmy Wales, whose grandiose cosmic-messianic vision of the Wikipedia shapes

-reacts to criticism by tweaking and facelifting, not by offering fundamental
+it.
+Wales reacts to criticism by tweaking and facelifting, not by offering

-changes of the model.
-This is because he truly adheres to the notions of creative
+fundamental changes of the model.
+This is because he truly adheres to the notions

-anarchy, crowd wisdom, and emergent knowledge and because
+of creative anarchy, crowd wisdom, and emergent knowledge

-he doesn't know the differences between data (raw material, some
+and because he doesn't know the differences between data (raw

-of it relevant) and knowledge (the finished product).
+material, some of it relevant) and knowledge (the finished

 Q. There have been reported many errors in Wikipedia’s coverage of current news, mostly due to anonymous editors, partly fixed through the flagged edition system.
 Where’s the border between an encyclopedia and a website?
 Shouldn’t an encyclopaedia take some time to compile facts of events with some time to think and cool down the issue rather than “cover” an event?

-Wikipedia and other encyclopedias is that the cumulative knowledge base and
+encyclopedias is that the cumulative knowledge base and authoritative

-authoritative authorship of the Britannica, for instance, endow even its
+authorship of the Britannica, for instance, endow even its yearbook with a

-yearbook with a modicum of timelessness.
-Wikipedia's coverage, by comparison,
+modicum of timelessness.
+Wikipedia's coverage, by comparison, is ephemeral and

-is ephemeral and often misleading because the people who put it together are
+often misleading because the people who put it together are ignorant or prejudiced

 Q. How would you describe the Wikipedia in relation with other encyclopaedias?